 And Airbyte is far from the only option on the market.
 Today, we'll look at some of its most compelling competitors so you can make the best choice for your business.

 Airbyte was founded in 2020, making it one of the newer players in the ELT world.
-But it's quickly proven itself to be one of the fastest-growing and most popular platforms.
+But it's quickly proven itself to be one of the fastest-growing and most talked about platforms.
 From its inception, Airbyte has been the favorite of the open-source community.

 Because it's open source, you can run Airbyte on your own servers at no cost.
-The open-source nature also means it's easier to develop your own connectors than it might be on other closed-source platforms.
+The open-source nature also means it's more extensible to add your own connectors than it might be on other closed-source platforms (however, you need to be a developer to do so).

 Open source: Free to use since you host the software yourself